 Saints Row is a very weird franchise.
 What started out in 2006 as a Grand Theft Auto clone with the gimmick of being on the then next gen consoles, has since diverged into its own wackier flavour.
 Saints Row IV continues this trend, but is it enough to stand out amongst previous entries in the series?

 The game sets the tone very quickly by opening up 5 years after Saints Row: The Third with the Saints, appearing to be on a mission in the Middle East on some kind of assassination mission ripped straight out of a modern military FPS.
 Joined by characters both new and old alike, you infiltrate a base on the hunt for Cyrus Temple, antagonist from the previous game, who has conspired with terrorists to take down the United States of America.
-After some mishaps, you save the country and earn the adoration of the entire nation, customise your player character in the usual Saints Row fashion with fleshed out customisation options series veterans expect, are introduced to Ben King from the original Saints Row, and Keith David (yes, Keith David plays as himself in SRIV).
+After some mishaps, you save the country and earn the adoration of the entire nation, customize your player character in the usual Saints Row fashion with fleshed out customization options series veterans expect, are introduced to Ben King from the original Saints Row, and Keith David (yes, Keith David plays as himself in SRIV).
 Then after more setbacks you’re dropped back into Steelport with one crucial difference this time, it’s not the “real” Steelport.

 This time, Steelport is an alien simulation, inside which you are imprisoned by the evil alien emperor Zinyak.
 The city itself is largely unchanged, save for a few new alien landmarks here and there and the lack of the boundaries of reality.
 This means that as you progress through the story you slowly unlock super abilities like super sprint, super jump, super stomp, telekinesis and even a nuke explosion when you drop from a sufficient height.
 These abilities make for many great moments in combat and whilst travelling around the city, and can be upgraded by picking up items named Clusters, collectables akin to the orbs found in the Crackdown series, but albeit not as fun or satisfying to obtain.
 Co-op with 2 players also makes a return, with full support for every mission and activity in the game.
 Missions are accessed through a menu not dissimilar to the previous release but this time story missions are often set in their own special environments away from Steelport and feature even more zany situations either parodying other franchises, moving through abstract Tron-like environments or recreating scenes from previous games in the series, all while unravelling interesting details about each character’s pasts and personalities.